WillStOnge/Android-Photo-Editor/README.md

 # Android-Photo-Editor
 Basic photo editing app written in Kotlin for Android 5.0.
+The app will take a picture or open an image from disk.
+It can auto-balance, auto-expose, and invert the image as well as share and save it back to disk.

 Team consists of:
 - [Will St. Onge](https://github.com/WillStOnge)